Investigative Reporting Workshop: Post-Charles Lewis era

 In July 2023, Pulitzer Prize-winning journalist Wesley J. Lowery joined the Investigative Reporting Workshop as executive editor.

 Other editors currently include: John Sullivan is a senior editor.
 He won a Pulitzer Prize at The Philadelphia Inquirer and The Washington Post.
-He is also associate editor for the Post's investigations team, and runs an investigative practicum at the graduate level inside the Post's newsroom.
+He is also associate editor for the Posts investigations team, and runs an investigative practicum at the graduate level inside the Posts newsroom.

 Aarushi Sahejpal is data editor at IRW.
 He is an adjunct professor of data journalism in the School of Communication, and a data reporter on The Accountability Project at The Center for Public Integrity.
 Sahejpal is a former intern at IRW.

 Since Lewis' departure, IRW’s coverage has examined toxic air and water — or lack of access to water — and other environmental and health issues nationwide generally, and in Texas in particular, with the nonprofit Public Health Watch.
 Other stories have focused on immigration policy changes and sexual assaults in Virginia schools.
 IRW has continued coverage of fatal shootings by police with The Washington Post, as well as contributing to a series of stories about the NFL blocking the rise of Black coaches.
 While topics vary widely, IRW focuses on accountability.

 Lowery resigned from IRW and the AU School of Communication, where he held a tenured faculty appointment, in March 2025 just before a series of articles in the Columbia Journalism Review and The Washington Post alleged he made inappropriate sexual comments to female coworkers, including interns, and sexually assaulted at least four other journalists who were not his coworkers.
 CJR wrote that he exhibited a "pattern of predatory behavior toward young women in journalism" spanning from 2018 to 2024.

 After Lowery left, IRW's founding managing editor and AU journalism professor Lynne Perri was named interim executive editor.

-Notable Work
+Notable work

 Investigating Power

 The online, multimedia project, Investigating Power showcases more than 50 hours of interviews with distinguished journalists.
 This project documents “moments of truth” in contemporary U.S. history and the careers of notable journalists since the 1950s.
 It is a part of a larger project and book, “The Future of Truth,” by Charles Lewis, the former "60 Minutes" producer.

 In January 2018, Investigating Power was reworked with a new look and additional content.
 The update added educator resources for both the middle and high school level and the undergraduate/post-secondary level.